ForzaMods/ForzaModelTool/README.md

 Some aftermarket wheels in the selection may be unavailable in the game, you can thank the Forza Developers for leaving unused/unfinished files everywhere.

 Possibly more things that i either forgot or don't know about.
 Let me know if you find anything.

+# Credits
+szaamerik - Sharing me his method on how to easily switch views

+draff - His tool `Easy Wheel Replace` gave me the inspiration to create this tool